-Not everyone needs a barrel that’s capable of putting three rounds through one hole at long distances, for hunters, there is a little more room for error.
+Not everyone needs an AR barrel that’s capable of putting three rounds through one hole at long distances, for hunters, there is a little more room for error.
 It all comes down to what your use is for the barrel you’re buying.

 But before you can make that decision, you need to know exactly what you’re working with.
 Chance's are, we've got the barrels for sale that you want.
 So let’s break down what makes the best AR-15 barrel for you.